 Vindaloo is associated with the Indian state of Goa, it has its origins in Portugal – the word ‘vindaloo’ doesn’t come from Hindi, as might be assumed, but from ‘vin d’alhos’, meaning wine and garlic in Portuguese.
 On its arrival in Goa, the wine was substituted for vinegar, and over time gained the name of ‘vindaloo’.

 Vindaloo is traditionally made with pork, but beef & lamb also work well, and has a vinegar-onion-garlic base, thanks to the Portuguese influence that still prevails in Southern India.
 Generally speaking, the further south you go in India, the spicier the food will get; and this version is one hot curry.

-Reduce the amount of chilli used if you so wish, but, please note that the curry will loose some of its authenticity – it is meant to be hot, but not burning hot.
+Reduce the amount of chilli used if you so wish, but, please note that the curry will lose some of its authenticity – it is meant to be hot, but not burning hot.
 If you’ve had bad experiences of a vindaloo in a dodgy takeaway or Indian restaurant, don’t let it put you off for life, give a homemade version ago and you may well be very pleasantly surprised.